MadocCottle/pykan/madoc/section2/plan.md

 In the interests of remaining below the interpolation threshold, reduce the density of nodes that would have been pruned down to a minimum.
 There are limitations here so far as.... hmmm.... ok.

+Yeah ok so maybe once we approach the interpolation threshold.... we find some way to prune, reduce density etc on... some nodes?
+Like try to do what we can before we hit that threshold.

 # Idea lol:
 Would using a more dense MSE loss function actually prevent overfitting past the interpolation threshold.